The curse of the internet is binary thinking.

 Having said all that, we don’t want to be provincial peasants who never leave the village, burn witches and go quiet when outsiders walk into The Slaughtered Lamb pub.

 Most of the people you will be thrown together with growing up or at school or college or where you live will be unexceptional people.
 That’s fine…but the trap is unthinkingly accepting their social norms and attitudes without thinking for yourself.
 Every culture has its biases and blindspots.

-If I want to listen to conversations with some of the world’s smartest people I listen to podcasts like Joe Rogan, The Tim Ferris podcast or The James Altucher podcast.
-There you will hear people at the top of their field being interviewed in search of the reasons behind their success (hint: it ain’t just luck).
+If I want to listen to conversations with some of the world’s smartest people I listen to podcasts where I hear people at the top of their field being interviewed in search of the reasons behind their success (it ain’t just luck).

-And did I mention that reading the right books is the ultimate life hack?
-Yes, I think I did.
+Did I mention that reading the right books is the ultimate life hack?
 The beauty of reading these books is that you’re getting the concentrated wisdom of the smartest people from around the world and from any point in history.

 The idea of thinking global also provides some clues about one of the most important decisions we can make: where to live.
 To get to financial independence, you need to do whatever it takes.
 And that means you should be prepared to move.
 The world is your lobster.

 In discussions about the best place to live to pursue financial independence people often focus on house prices / rent.
 That’s understandable.
 But income matters.
 If you can’t get a job that pays well, its no use living in some rural backwater or post industrial wasteland just because the housing is cheap.
 The decline of the coal mining industry was a lesson in how important it is to move somewhere where the prospects are better than where you are now.